Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Background

+where we assume that the basis $v_j$ is continuous at $X$ so that $v(x_q)$ is well-defined for $v \in V$.
+The above procedure is sometimes called \textit{measure compression}.
+The classical Tchakaloff's Theorem states that \eqref{eq:tchakaloff} is attainable for $Q \leq N$ for general polynomial subspaces $V$ \cite{tchakaloff_formules_1957,davis_construction_1967,putinar_note_1997,curto_duality_2002-1,bayer_proof_2006}.
+This result has also recently been extended to general subspaces $V$ \cite{schafer_tchakaloff_2025}.
+These results are generally not computationally constructive when $\mu$ is not a finitely supported measure.

+The central problem statement of this paper is that we seek to computationally realize Tchakaloff measure compression for general subspaces $V$ but where $\mu$ is a finitely-supported discrete measure.
+In general, the bound $Q = N = \dim(V)$ is sharp, and so we focus on computationally attaining this goal in this paper.
+(However, $Q < N$ is attainable in some special cases, see Section 2 of the Supplementary Information for an example.)

-Hence our discussion and analysis moving forward will move beyond polynomial subspaces; we will focus on computationally realizing \Cref{thm:tchakaloff} with $Q = \dim(V)$.
-To do so we will first assume that some quadrature rule with more than $\dim(V)$ nodes is available that meets the accuracy requirements \eqref{eq:tchakaloff}.
+We therefore first assume that some quadrature rule with more than $\dim(V)$ nodes is available that meets the accuracy requirements \eqref{eq:tchakaloff}.
 Equivalently, we make the fairly strong assumption that the initial measure $\mu$ is a finitely-supported (discrete) measure (or can be approximated sufficiently well by a finitely-supported measure), and seek to compress this measure subject to a $V$-moment matching condition.